openssl/openssl/NOTES-Valgrind.md

 `EXE_SHELL`

 This variable is used to specify the shell used to execute OpenSSL test programs.
-The default wrapper (util/wrap.pl) initializes the environment to allow programs to find shared libraries.
+The default wrapper (`util/wrap.pl`) initializes the environment to allow programs to find shared libraries.
 The variable can be modified to specify a different executable environment.

+    EXE_SHELL=\
-    EXE_SHELL="`/bin/pwd`/util/wrap.pl valgrind --error-exitcode=1 --leak-check=full -q"
+    "`/bin/pwd`/util/wrap.pl valgrind --error-exitcode=1 --leak-check=full -q"

-This will start up Valgrind with the default checker (memcheck).
+This will start up Valgrind with the default checker (`memcheck`).
-The --error-exitcode=1 option specifies that Valgrind should exit with an error code of 1 when memory leaks occur.
+The `--error-exitcode=1` option specifies that Valgrind should exit with an error code of 1 when memory leaks occur.
-The --leak-check=full option specifies extensive memory checking.
+The `--leak-check=full` option specifies extensive memory checking.
-The -q option prints only error messages.
+The `-q` option prints only error messages.
-Additional Valgrind options may be added to the EXE_SHELL variable.
+Additional Valgrind options may be added to the `EXE_SHELL` variable.

 `OPENSSL_ia32cap`